Skip to main content

 This guide walks through every phase of the Pacific Palisades rebuild process in plain language — from lot clearance through certificate of occupancy.
 Our goal is to help you understand what is ahead, make informed decisions, and avoid the costly mistakes that are slowing down many rebuilds right now.

-Phase 1 — Lot Clearance and Debris Removal
+What Happens During Phase 1 — Lot Clearance and Debris Removal?

 Before any rebuilding can begin, your lot must receive official clearance confirming that fire debris, ash, and hazardous materials (including heavy metals and asbestos from burned structures) have been properly removed and remediated.